Top surgery for transgender men and nonbinary people

 After the procedure

 After surgery, your chest will remain in a compression wrap for several weeks.
-You'll likely have one or two small plastic tubes placed where your breasts were removed to drain any fluids that accumulate after surgery.
+You'll likely have one or two small plastic tubes placed where your chest tissue was removed to drain any fluids that accumulate after surgery.
 You'll need to sleep with your torso elevated for the first week after surgery.
 Avoid lifting more than 10 to 15 pounds for several weeks.

-Some breast tissue will likely remain regardless of the surgical technique.
+Some chest tissue will likely remain regardless of the surgical technique.
 As a result, your doctor will talk to you about the need for continuing routine breast cancer screening.

-Top surgery can play an important role in relieving gender dysphoria for transgender men and improving their quality of life.
+Top surgery can play an important role in relieving gender dysphoria for transgender men and nonbinary people and improving their quality of life.

-Research suggests that most transgender men are satisfied with their surgical results.
-In a 2017 study of transgender men who had chest surgery, 48 out of 57 people felt comfortable taking their shirts off in front of others.
+Research suggests that most transgender men and nonbinary people are satisfied with their surgical results.
+In a 2021 review of studies of transgender men who had chest surgery, satisfaction with the procedure was high.